 The benefits of mentoring programs are well documented.
 According to Guider, 97% of employees who had a mentor thought it was a valuable experience and 87% of mentors and mentees said they felt empowered by their mentoring relationship.

-Plus, young people consider mentoring to be hugely important to their work experience, according to the Harvard Business Review.
+Additionally, young people consider mentoring to be crucial to their work experience, according to the Harvard Business Review.
 Millennials report that they value career development and learning opportunities in their place of work.
 In fact, HBR found that millennials specifically look for mentoring partnerships from their superiors.

-However, not all mentoring experiences are equal. mentorship programs are most effective when mentors and mentees are well matched.
+However, not all mentoring experiences are equal.
+Mentorship programs are most effective when mentors and mentees are well-matched.
 According to Chronus, program participants all bring different strengths, weaknesses, and competencies.
-Having mentors and mentees both fill out questionnaires is a good way to make sure the matching process is as helpful to everyone involved.
-If there aren’t enough mentoring resources or to go around, group mentoring might be another option.
-Plus, with LEAD.bot, it’s easy to create individual or group matches.
+Having mentors and mentees both fill out questionnaires is a good way to make sure the matching process is as helpful as possible to everyone involved.

 For example, a new-hire buddy system is a great way to introduce your new employees to the workplace.
-While it can be daunting for new hires to enter a workforce, a buddy who is in the same boat can help ease the first-day anxieties.
-It’s also a plus that this kind of peer mentoring doesn’t create a huge budget strain on human resources, as there’s no need for an outside trainer.
+While it can be daunting for new hires to enter the workforce, a buddy who is in the same boat can help ease the first-day anxieties.
+Another benefit of peer mentoring is that it doesn’t create a huge budget strain on human resources, as there’s no need for an outside trainer.

 Speaking of peers, how connected are your executives to your employees?

-When employees have the opportunity to talk casually with leadership, employees report feeling greater agency and employee engagement.
+When employees have the opportunity to talk casually with leadership, employees report that they feel greater agency and employee engagement.
 When employees felt heard by the higher-ups, they became stakeholders in their projects – they weren’t working just because someone told them to, they were working because someone believed they had an important role in the company, which increases a sense of belonging and self-recognition.